 You will need to make arrangements with your student to obtain the 1098T form, which contains important tax information related to the payment of tuition and other educational expenses.
 Students can download these forms directly from Interactive Online (IOL).
 Account statements showing amounts billed are also available.
 Since tax reporting can change as the tax season progresses, please contact the Financial Aid and Student Accounts with questions, 414-382-6262.

-Your student should follow the directions below to enter your phone number to our Rave Alert System.
+You also can receive emergency communication through voice and text alerts by having your student follow the directions below to enter your phone number to our Rave Alert System.
 Once your information is entered you will receive notification via text, voicemail, or both when there is a campus emergency.

-Advise your student to avoid potentially dangerous situations by maintaining awareness of her surroundings and planning ahead.
-Preplanning a response for situations allows her to be safer while on campus, at home, or at any other location.
-Our Campus Safety department provides emergency procedure training to all new students, women’s self-defence programs, sexual assault awareness and prevention programs, and safety escorts between buildings or a building and a vehicle, and are offered any time of the day or night.
+Advise your student to avoid potentially dangerous situations by maintaining awareness of their surroundings and planning ahead.
+Preplanning a response for situations allows them to be safer while on campus, at home, or at any other location.
+Our Campus Safety department provides emergency procedure training to all new students, women’s self-defense programs, sexual assault awareness and prevention programs, and safety escorts between buildings or a building and a vehicle, and are offered any time of the day or night.
 Limited escorts to bus stops may be available based on staffing and bus stop location.

 Visit Campus Safety for further tips and information.